kabasset/azulero/roam.md

 In the next five seconds, we go back to the center of the image and zoom out to reach full image height again.
 The viewport finally stays still for one second.

+## Command line options

+In addition to the input image file and sequence configuration file, static parameters can be adjusted with command line options.

+The frame format is specified with `--format` and the frame rate with `--fps`.
+For example, a 720p60 video is configured with `--format 1280 720 --fps 60`.

+The output file name is given to parameter `-o`.